shaunlebron/blinky/README.md

 blinky
 ======

-Blinky is a fisheye mod for Quake, based on Fisheye Quake.
-Its purpose is to explore several types of panoramic projections defined by user-generated Lua scripts.
+Blinky is a fisheye mod for Quake based on [Fisheye Quake](http://strlen.com/gfxengine/fisheyequake/).
+It was created to explore several types of panoramic projections defined by Lua scripts.

 [View the official page for details and media](http://shaunew.github.com/blinky)